Rho Cassiopeiae: Distance

 Indirect methods therefore have been used to estimate its distance.
-For example, assuming membership to the OB association Cassiopeia OB5 would suggest a distance of 2810 pc±220 pc ly.
+For example, assuming membership to the OB association Cassiopeia OB5 would suggest a distance of 2810 pc±220 pc ly, although a later study questioned membership to this association and found no evidence for membership to any other stellar group.
 A more recent estimate from 2019 suggest 2500 pc±500 pc ly based on spectroscopic and radial velocity observations during the 2000 eruption, while an estimate from 1991 using its extinction-corrected apparent magnitude and an assumed absolute magnitude typical for a hypergiant give 3100 pc±500 pc ly.
+Using the mean value of distances of stars with similar proper motion to Rho Cassiopeiae and reliable Gaia parallaxes yields 2810 pc±104 pc ly.
+The star's radial velocity is consistent with a distance between 2500 pc and 3200 pc.